ansys/pydpf-core/docs/source/user_guide/xmlfiles.rst

 The path for the root folder ends with Ansys version information, ``v###``, where ``###`` is the three-digit format for the installed version.
-For example, on Windows, the path for the root folder for Ansys 2022 R2likely looks something like ``C:\Program Files\ANSYS Inc\v222``.
+For example, on Windows, the path for the root folder for Ansys 2022 R2 likely ends with ``\ANSYS Inc\v222``.

-The ``ANSYS_ROOT_FOLDER`` element is like an environment variable.
-You can use this element in other XML files.
+The ``ANSYS_ROOT_FOLDER`` element defines a variable that can be used in the other XML files.
 For example, you might use it to find required third-party software.

-If the ``ANSYS_ROOT_FOLDER`` element is not defined in the ``DataProcessing.xml`` file, the root folder is determined by reading the ``AWP_ROOT###`` environment variable specific to your installed Ansys version.
-For example, if you are using Ansys 2022 R2, it looks for ``AWP_ROOT222`` to find the root folder.

-If the ``ANSYS_ROOT_FOLDER`` element is still not defined, an attempt is made to find the root folder relative to the ``DataProcessingCore`` DLL or SO file.
+If the ``ANSYS_ROOT_FOLDER`` element is not defined in the ``DataProcessing.xml`` file, an attempt is made to find the root folder relative to the ``DataProcessingCore`` DLL or SO file.
 This works only if the ``DataProcessingCore.xml`` file is located in its default location.

+If the ``ANSYS_ROOT_FOLDER`` element is still not defined, the root folder is determined by reading the ``AWP_ROOT###`` environment variable specific to your installed Ansys version.
+For example, if you are using Ansys 2022 R2, it looks for the ``AWP_ROOT222`` environment variable to find the root folder.

+ANSYS_ROOT_FOLDER is not an environment variable and cannot be set accordingly.

 ``<DefaultPlugin>`` element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``<DefaultPlugin>`` element defines the plugins to load.
 The ``<Linux>`` or
-``Windows`` child element contains the operating system for plugins defined
+``<Windows>`` child element contains the operating system for the plugins defined
-in child elements.
+in the child elements.

-The ``native`` element defines DPF native operators.
+The ``<native>`` element defines DPF native operators.
 The further subdividing of
 plugins into ``<Debug>`` or ``<Release>`` elements is optional.
 The ``<Debug>``
 element, for example, would only be used with a debug version of the
-``DataProcessingCore DLL/SO`` file.
+``DataProcessingCore`` DLL or SO file.

 The element names for plugins, such as ``<native>`` and ``<fem_utils>``, are used as
-*keys* when loading plugins.
+**keys** when loading plugins.
 Each plugin must have a unique key.

 The element for each plug-in has child elements: